 - His murder of Malack causes Vampire!Durkon to regain his free will.
 Durkon immediately kills Zz'dtri and rejoins the Order.

-- Not So Harmless: Demonstrated on the one occasion he abandoned his complexity addiction.
-He killed a vampire cleric massively more powerful than himself with a disarm, a Dispel Magic from Zz'dtri, and a vampire's weakness to sunlight — very Tarquin-ish.
+- Not-So-Harmless Villain: Nale's a rather dangerous psychopath in his own right, but on the one occasion he abandoned his complexity addiction, he killed a vampire cleric massively more powerful than himself with a disarm, a Dispel Magic from Zz'dtri, and a vampire's weakness to sunlight — very Tarquin-ish.

 - It turns out Tarquin was hoping that Nale would avert this by impressing him at Girard's Gate.
 If Nale had succeeded, Tarquin would have attempted to convince Malack and the rest of the team that Nale was worth keeping around.
-But when Nale kills Malack and rejects his father's offer, he gets his payment in full.
+Then Nale kills Malack and rejects his father's offer and he gets his payment in full.

 - Pet the Dog: His genuine love for Sabine... however, we then find out it's maintained at least partially by human sacrifices, making it just another way in which he's evil.

 - Pride: His own father looks down on Nale because he's so proud it tends to make him do stupid things.
 Case in point: he had a perfectly good plan to track down Girard's gate and gain control of it, it was going well, and then he learned that the Order of the Stick was in town.
 Nale assumed they were there because they were after him, when in reality they didn't even know he was still alive, let alone in the same city as them.
 Between that and his desire to kill Elan, he couldn't resist striking at them immediately.
 As opposed to, say, waiting until they'd left the city to attack them so that nobody would interfere in the battle, or not even bothering to fight them at all and just trying to get to the gate ASAP.
 It doesn't turn out very well.